spiritix/lada-cache/README.md

 This file allows you to fine-tune cache behavior, such as:
 - Enabling or disabling Lada Cache globally
-- Choosing the cache driver (Redis by default)
 - Setting key prefixes and expiration times
 - Defining which tables to include or exclude from caching
 - Enabling Debugbar integration for cache inspection